 Everyone has good days and bad days.
 Some people’s bad days are worse than others.
 And sometimes those bad “days” last weeks, months or even years.
-If you’re feeling low, it can be a struggle to do anything, least of all something creative.
-But sometimes writing can help make the dark a bit more bearable.
+In traumatic times, writers often turn to their craft as a way to deal with things.
+But the therapeutic nature of writing is complicated.

 Despair does NOT equal high art

 There’s a persistent myth that contentment is the enemy of creativity.
-Whilst turmoil, internal or external can provoke a release of creative energy such as that which drove Van Gogh or Sylvia Plath.
-But you don’t need to be distressed to create your masterpiece.
-So don’t expect you will.
-And don’t leave yourself in mental stress to try and become a true “artist”.
+Turmoil, internal or external, can lead to a release of creative energy such as that which drove Van Gogh or Sylvia Plath.
+But you don’t need it to create, so don’t leave yourself in mental distress thinking it’s necessary to become a true “artist”.

-We don’t always feel like writing at the best of times, but we make ourselves because we know we’ll probably be fine once we start.
-When you’re really not feeling like it, it’s ten times as hard.
+Writers don’t always feel like writing at the best of times, but when you’re really not feeling like it, it’s ten times as hard.
 Still, sometimes it’s worth giving it a go.
 You don’t have to carry on with a work in progress, just write whatever you want, however you want.
-There’s no pressure to be perfect.
-And if it’s not helping, just stop.
+There’s no pressure to be perfect, and if it’s not helping, simply stop.

 You can’t dictate when you’ll feel down and you sure as hell can’t find a magic cure for it.
 My personal experience is that writing of any kind, be it a blog post like this, or my WIP, or just some random drabble, usually makes me feel better.
-It’s not guaranteed of course, but I try to write a little bit every day nevertheless, to keep me on an even keel.
+It’s not guaranteed, but I try to write a little bit every day nevertheless, to keep me on an even keel.